 During the Communist era of Czechoslovakia, Cesky Krumlov fell into disrepair, but since the Velvet Revolution of 1989 much of the town’s former beauty has been restored.
 In 1992 it was designated as a UNESCO World Heritage site and it is now a major holiday destination popular with tourists.

-Upon my little tour group’s initial approach to Cesky Krumlov, we caught a glimpse of the town through the trees (you may click on any photo in this article to see a larger version):
+Our hotel in Prague (the Golden Well — highly recommended!) arranged for a one-day tour of Cesky Krumlov with a driver and guide.
+There was only one other tourist in our group besides my wife and me.
+Upon our little group’s initial approach to Cesky Krumlov, we caught a glimpse of the town through the trees (you may click on any photo in this article to see a larger version):

 The steeple in the center of the photo belongs to the Church of St. Vitus, a gothic structure set in mostly Renaissance surroundings.